Benefits and challenges of online learning for higher education

 - Time Management: If time management is not one of your strengths, this can be one of the major disadvantages of virtual learning.
 Time management is an important skill that helps students stay focused.

 Student support is another valuable resource for combating the challenges of online studies.
-See how Brunel’s online Student Support Team assists students with their challenges: Online Programme | Study Anytime, Anywhere with Brunel University London.
+See how Brunel’s online student support team can assist you with your challenges.